TheMightyAmondee/CustomTokens/README.md

 Necessary token values are now stored in the save file, data files can be deleted as of version 1.4.0

 The mod works best with new save files due to these limitations, while it will still work fine with old save files, some tokens will be missing values.

+### Using advanced tokens:

+These tokens are more unstable as they use the advanced api so that input arguments are supported.
+They may not work fully for farmhands in split screen.

+#### Child:
+This token takes 3 input arguments.
+They are not case sensitive but characters must be an exact match The first argument gives the player type e.g player=host, use host for the main player and use local for connected farmhands.
+The second argument gives the child index, starting from 0 e.g childindex=1.
+0 is the oldest child, 1 is the second oldest and so on.
+The third argument gives the value you want e.g daysold.
+Can be either birthdayday, birthdayseason or daysold.

+Example of a full token with input arguments: TheMightyAmondee.CustomTokens:player=host|childindex=0|birthdayday, returns the day of the month the first born child of the main player was born on.

+#### Villager
+This token takes 2 input arguments.
+They are not case sensitive but characters must be an exact match The first argument gives the villager name e.g villager=krobus, returns information on Krobus, custom NPCs are supported.
+While names are not case sensitive, using all lower case should prevent issues
+The second argument gives the value you want e.g manners, returns the integer value of the villagers manners.
+Accepted values are manners, optimism, socialanxiety, age, birthdayday, birthdayseason, gender.

+Numeric values are returned for optimism, manners, socialanxiety, age and gender.

+Example of a full token with input arguments: TheMightyAmondee.CustomTokens:villager=harvey|birthdayday, returns the day of the month Harvey was born on, in this case 14.

 ### Getting old save files up to speed (Version 1.3.1 and below):
 Old or current save files require some additional set-up.
 This isn't strictly necessary but may result in incorrect token values.